Steps to Fix QuickBooks can not switch to multi-user mode or QuickBooks multi-user mode not working problem

-Multi-user mode is one of the most compelling features offered to QB users, which allows multiple users can work on the same company file at the same time.
+Multi-user mode is one of the most compelling features offered to QuickBooks users, which allows multiple users can work on the same company file at the same time.
 In order to access this feature each user must have the QuickBooks license on the workstation.
 At times this multi-user mode might not work due to some issues.
 This error might occur when the workstations tries to launch a company file located on the server system.
-Also, in certain cases this error might not appear on the screen, but the QuickBooks might continue to work in single user mode.
+Also, in certain cases this error might not appear on the screen, but the QuickBooks might continue to work in single user-mode.

 What Causes QuickBooks multi-user mode not working problem?

 One or more of the following causes may trigger QuickBooks multi-user mode not working error: